christophergillard9696-lgtm/Ai-Futures/README.md

 # ♟️ The Process:
-I wanted to really gain an understanding
+I wanted to really gain an understanding on the current outlook for Ai in an attempt to predict longevity within finance, design, coding, entertainment, and...
+Scraping Steam, Social medias, reddit, facebook, twitter

 # 👁️‍🗨️ Insights: